You don’t have to outrun the bear. You only have to outrun the other campers.

 Australian banking

-The big four (CBA, ANZ, NAB, Westpac) use their own in-app MFA delivered through their own banking apps.
-They do NOT support hardware keys, standard authenticator apps, or passkeys as of early 2026.
-Their MFA is device-bound: once you’ve registered your phone with the app, logging in on that phone is painless.
+The big four (CBA, ANZ, NAB, Westpac) lean on their own in-app MFA delivered through their own banking apps.
+None of them let you enrol a YubiKey or a standard authenticator app for consumer login as of mid-2026.
+That part hasn’t changed.
+Passkeys, though, are starting to arrive unevenly across the big banks and their app-based offshoots, so check your own bank’s current options.
+Either way, their MFA is device-bound: once you’ve registered your phone with the app, logging in on that phone is painless.
 But recovering to a new phone is where the friction lives.
 The standard new-device flow requires, in some combination:

 • An SMS OTP to the mobile number on file.